memudualimatou/AdmissionApp2/README.md

 face detection from uploaded images.
-This web app provides the advantages to manipulate the images as the user wishes by providing the necessity to do so, it allows the user to select a specific section of the image on which his/her desired objects will be extracted, filter the object detected by their confidence and provides the power to select the object the user desired to detect
+This web app provides the advantages to manipulate the images as the user wishes by providing the necessity to do so, it allows the user to select a specific section of the image on which his/her desired objects will be extracted, filter the object detected by their confidence and provides the power to select the object the user desired to detect.

 ## TECHONLOGY USED